-As the table on the preceding page shows, the utility functions are divided among 16 display pages.
+As the table on the preceding page shows, the utility functions are divided among 17 display pages (16 pages on the CVP-105).
 Use the following procedure to display the page containing a desired function.

 1 Press the [FUNCTION] button.